ryanlaffoon/ryanlaffoon.github.io/_posts/2012-07-01-Fluent-Edge-Omnibus.md

 Enjoy!

-* Job Fairs and Persistance
+* <a href="https://ryanlaffoon.github.io/2010/05/31/Job-Fairs-and-Persistence.html">Job Fairs and Persistence</a>
 * The House and the Interview
 * First Job, First Day
 * The Panic